Read this Ebook with 50 icebreakers for your next video conference.

 Video conferencing is a powerful way for a lawyer or law firm to promote its services.
 For instance, a tax law firm might prepare an annual tax law webinar ahead of tax season to help clients understand changes to tax law.
 An estate planning lawyer could organize an estate planning tips webinar for new parents.
 To attract attendees to your webinar, consider inviting guest speakers to your presentation.
 For example, a tax firm might choose to invite a tax accountant to share their point of view on tax planning.

 There are multiple ways lawyers can use legal video solutions to save time, attract more clients and engage with the legal system.
-When choosing a video conferencing platform, there are a few points to keep in mind.
+When choosing a video conferencing platform, there are a few points to keep in mind in order to find the best virtual meeting platform for you.
 Security is a top concern because clients and other stakeholders need to know that their confidential data will be protected.
 In addition, the video conferencing tool should be browser-based so that there are no delays when somebody has an urgent call.
 These tips are sure to help you open your own virtual legal practice!